Notsew/ruby_jwt/README.md

 	:typ => this will always be set to JWT
 	:custom_header => you can supply custom header fields.

+If there are any errors a JWT:SignError will be raised.

 To decode a token:

 	JWT.decode(token)